riverwm/river/README.md

 ## Overview

-River is a non-monolithic Wayland compositor, it does not combine the compositor and window manager into one program.
+River is a non-monolithic Wayland compositor.
+Unlike other Wayland compositors, river does not combine the compositor and window manager into one program.
 Instead, users can choose any window manager implementing the [river-window-management-v1](protocol/river-window-management-v1.xml) protocol.

 > *If you are looking for the old dynamic tiling version of river, see